LabPy/lantz/docs/tutorial/gui-app.rst

     import sys

-    # Import lantz.ui register an import hook that will replace calls to Qt by PyQt4 or PySide ...
+    # Import Qt related from lantz so it worsk with PyQt4 or PySide ...
-    import lantz.ui

-    # and here we just use Qt and will work with both bindings!
-    from Qt.QtGui import QApplication, QWidget
-    from Qt.uic import loadUi
+    from lantz.utils.qt import QtGui

-    app = QApplication(sys.argv)
+    app = QtGui.QApplication(sys.argv)

     # Load the UI from the QtDesigner file.
 You can also use pyuic4 to generate a class.
-    main = loadUi('scanfrequency.ui')
+    main = QtGui.loadUi('scanfrequency.ui')

     # Start the app
     main.show()